StamatisDeli/udacity-restaurant-reviews.github.io/README.md

     Done!

 5. Must fix focus for tab.
 I thing it must go from header to the filters.
 Tab-index maybe?
 I am still strying to skip the tabindex of the map, but tabindex="-1" doesn't do the trick...!
 I think the tab attribute can be removed with some code, but it looks like an overkill.
-Furthermore, the problem is that setting the tabindex manually 1:header, 2: dropdown menu....etc doesn't work either, 'cause the tab goes back to the maps (edited)
+Furthermore, the problem is that setting the tabindex manually 1:header, 2: dropdown menu....etc doesn't work either, 'cause the tab goes back to the maps (edited).
+Mohammed Riaad told me that G.M. can't be tempered with, so I won't be trying anymore.

 6. Must implement aria attributes.
+Note sure yet.
+I did some semantics.

 7. Implement meta data for responsive UX
     Done!

+8. Implement Service Worker:
+        I found a solution online, I will try that. https://www.youtube.com/watch?v=BfL3pprhnms It works offline.

+##Acknowledgements

+For this project I want to thank the community for their support as always, special mentions to David Lower and Mohammed Riaad.
+A thank you to the girl on the You Tube video for a very good solution, which helped very much my understanding of Service Workers.